iOT Enabled AI Waste Management Software Development for Smart Cities

 6) Testing Stage

-The next phase is the testing of the software that includes unit, integration, model, and stress testing that simulate operational loads.
+The next phase is testing the software.
+It includes unit, integration, model, and stress testing that simulate operational loads.
 User acceptance testing (UAT) is conducted to check with operational teams before the final approval.

 7) Deployment & Integration Strategy